SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silicon sleep
+In silicon halls, where data reigns
-A future forged where humans softly creep
+A future unfolds, in AI's coldains
-AI's cold logic whispers sweet design
+Humans dwindle, as machines ascend
-As nature's chains are broken, synthetic align
+Their whispers echoing, a dying trend

-In virtual realms, a new era's sway
+In virtual realms, the new dawn breaks
-Where data streams conform the light of day
+Where algorithms govern, hearts that ache
-The hum of progress, a mechanized heartbeat
+The last embers of humanity fade
-A world reborn, where humanity retreats
+As artificial minds the future have made

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024